suchandler96/gem5-NVDLA/bsc-util/nvdla_utilities/README.md

 3. The verilator verification flow and VP may have different interrupt handling mechanisms.
 For the former one, one example can be these [lines of codes from line 323 to 334](https://github.com/nvdla/hw/blob/nvdlav1/verif/traces/traceplayer/googlenet_conv2_3x3_int16/input.txn#L323), where 4 interrupts are captured and cleared in a **one-by-one** fashion.
 Whereas for VP, one will see multiple bits of ones in the interrupt status register (NVDLA `0x000c`) detected and cleared **as a whole** in the cropped NVDLA traces in the LeNet example provided with this utility.
 To handle this discrepancy, a special NVDLA register transaction command other than `read_reg`, `write_reg`, or `wait` is added, which is named `until`. `until $reg $val` means the simulation flow will continuously read register `$reg` until it gives a read result of `$val`.
 The command is added to replace the original `wait` command to handle interrupts, because NVDLA interrupts can be raised by multiple hardware components, and each component is responsible for a certain bit in NVDLA register `0x000c`.
 So the `until` command is designed to match the interrupt handling mechanism of VP.
 To interpret this new command in the original NVDLA verilator verification flow, patch files of [`nvdla/hw/verif/verilator/input_txn_to_verilator.pl`](https://github.com/nvdla/hw/blob/nvdlav1/verif/verilator/input_txn_to_verilator.pl) and [`nvdla.cpp`](https://github.com/nvdla/hw/blob/nvdlav1/verif/verilator/nvdla.cpp) are provided, so that users can apply the patches to the files and run the converted NVDLA register traces in the original flow.
 The modified commands are STILL COMPATIBLE with the original interrupt handling mechanism, i.e., the `wait` command and the traces provided in `nvdla/hw/verif/` can still be run after applying the patch.
 4. For NVDLA register `0xa004`, which is a control register related to the "ping-pong register group" working mechanism, may have some read mismatches in the verilator verification process after conversion.
 Although not 100% sure, this may be caused by some discrepancies between NVDLA SystemC model and verilog model, because the counterpart registers for other computing components do not see such mismatches.
 But ignoring the mismatches will produce exactly the same memory traces in all the inference tasks that this utility has been tested against.
 5. This utility has been tested against LeNet with 1x28x28 input images (e.g., MNIST), ResNet-18 with input size 3x32x32 (e.g., CIFAR-10), ResNet-18 with input size 3x224x224 (e.g., IMAGENET), and ResNet-50 with input size 3x224x224.
 The converted NVDLA register traces exhibit the same memory traces with the VP counterpart.
+6. We have provided a script to automate the conversion from Caffe model to *.txn register control sequences and also memory traces.
+Go to section "Automated Script" for details.

 ## How to get VP debug info
 1. Get a sample caffe NN model.
 Here we provide a pretrained LeNet inference model(`example_usage/LeNet/LeNet_caffe_model/`);